 The cooking time for pre-cooked ham varies based on its weight.
 As a general rule, allow about 10-15 minutes per pound.
 Here’s a simple table to help:

-Check for an internal temperature of at least 140°F (60°C).
-Use a meat thermometer for the most accurate reading, and insert it into the thickest part of the ham without touching the bone.
+Check for at least an internal temperature of 140°F (60°C).
+For the most reliable reading, use a meat thermometer inserted into the thickest part of the ham, without hitching on to any bone.

 Glazing Your Ham